 - At present, the Governor of the state is Banwarilal Purohit

-is the Chief Minister of Assam.
+Chief Minister of Assam.

 - Assembly elections take place in the state after every five years unless it is stated otherwise.

 - The Chief Minister of the state is helped in running the government by a council of ministers, which is nominated by the chief minister himself.

 - Date of Formation was 1912 (Assam Province – British India), 15 August 1947.